alexamog/forensic-parser-tool/Explanations/RECYCLE_BIN_THEORY.md

 ## Why is the Recycle Bin important?

-When a user deletes a file in Windows, it is not immediately erased — it is moved to the Recycle Bin, a hidden system folder.
+When a user deletes a file in Windows, it is not immediately erased, it is moved to the Recycle Bin, a hidden system folder.
 Windows creates two files for each deleted item, one of which contains structured metadata about the deletion.
 This metadata survives even after the Recycle Bin is emptied and can be recovered from unallocated disk space, making the Recycle Bin a valuable source of evidence in any investigation involving file deletion.

 The Recycle Bin is located at:

 - `C:\$Recycle.Bin\<SID>\`

-Each user on the system has their own subfolder named after their **Security Identifier (SID)** — the SID in the path directly identifies which user account performed the deletion.
+Each user on the system has their own subfolder named after their **Security Identifier (SID)**  the SID in the path directly identifies which user account performed the deletion.

 ---